-(i) Information from withdrawn calls is unauthorized for any partnerships at fault but authorized for a partnership that has committed no irregularity.
-If the Director determines that unauthorized information from withdrawn calls precludes normal bidding, he shall award an artificial adjusted score.

-(ii) If a player sees a call on the tray that he has not previously observed because the tray did not pass fully under the screen, the information is authorized and may be used until LHO has called.
+- (i) Information from withdrawn calls is unauthorized for any partnerships at fault but authorized for a partnership neither of whom has committed an irregularity.
+If the Director determines that the unauthorized information from withdrawn calls precludes normal bidding, he shall award an artificial adjusted score. - (ii) If a player sees a call on the tray that he has not previously observed because the tray did not pass fully under the screen, the information is authorized and may be used until LHO has called.